 - Developing better multielectrodes for high-density measurement of mouse EEG

-- Creating new tools for analyzing mouse EEG and quantifying neuroprotective effects on seizure biology in animal models of infection and injury
+- Creating new tools for analyzing mouse EEGs and quantifying neuroprotective effects on seizure biology in animal models of infection and injury

 - Discovering new pathways for drug delivery to the brain

 Joel M. Reid, Ph.D., collaborates on this research.